MorganaToken/morgana-ui/apps/keycloak-server/README.md

 In order for the development version of the Admin UI to work you will have to import a custom client to the Keycloak server.
 This is only required during development as the development server for the Admin UI runs on a different port (more on that later).

-Wait for the Keycloak server to be up and running and run the following command in a new terminal:
+Wait for the Morgana server to be up and running and run the following command in a new terminal:

 ```bash
 npm run import-client
 ```

-You'll only have to run this command once, unless you remove the server directory or Keycloak server data.
+You'll only have to run this command once, unless you remove the server directory or Morgana server data.